 Gas Safety: Gas safety checks must be conducted annually and can take place between 10-12 months.
 It’s imperative that they are carried out by a fully qualified Gas Safety engineer.
 Again, you are not held responsible for tenant-owned appliances.

-Record: Certificates should be provided to new tenants when they start their agreements and existing tenants with 28 days of the safety check taking place.
+Record: Gas Safety Certificates should be provided to new tenants when they start their agreements and existing tenants with 28 days of the safety check taking place.
 Documents should be stored for two years.

 Furthermore, since replacing CORGI in 2009, the Gas Safe Register makes every aspect a lot clearer for everyone involved – not least you, the landlord.